etaaa/easyclient/README.md

 )

 func main() {
-	//  Create client.
+	// Create a new client.
 	client, _ := easyclient.NewClient(easyclient.ClientOptions{
-		Headers: map[string]string{ // Default headers.
-Will persist on every request made with this client.
+		// Options specified here will persist for every request made with this client.
+		Headers: map[string]string{
 			"api-key": "123",
 		},
 	})
-	// Create request.
-	res, body, _ := client.Do(easyclient.RequestOptions{
+	// Execute a request with the created client. res, body, _ := client.Do(easyclient.RequestOptions{
+		// Options specified here will only be applied for the current request.
 		Cookies: map[string]string{
 			"foo": "bar",
 		},
-		Headers: map[string]string{ // Request headers.
-Only will be set for this request.
+		Headers: map[string]string{
 			"user-agent": "easyclient",
 		},
 		Method:    "GET",